 - Dec 15 – Jan 6: High Season

-by traveling in low- and shoulder seasons the chances are bigger that you’ll get the whole beach to yourself 😉
+By traveling in low- and shoulder seasons the chances are greater that you’ll get the entire beach to yourself.

 Choose the “wrong” destinations